seandstewart/bardly/bardly/plays/histories/edward-iii/11-player.md

 *Enter Countess.*

-But soft, here comes the treasurer of my spirit.—
+But soft, here comes the treasurer of my spirit.--
 Lodowick, thou know'st not how to draw a battle;
 These wings, these flankers, and these squadrons
 Argue in thee defective discipline: